-Arkansas State Trooper accused of using pit maneuver against pregnant woman responds to lawsuit
+Arkansas State Trooper accused of using PIT maneuver against pregnant woman responds to lawsuit

 Harper filed a lawsuit against Dunn, claiming he "executed a negligently performed PIT maneuver" — a pursuit intervention technique which put "her life and the life of her unborn child at risk," CBS News reports.
 She also claims "there were no exits or shoulder for [Harper] to safely exit the highway."

-In the dashcam video obtained by CBS, Dunn could be heard calling EMS before getting out of his vehicle and helping Harper get out of her car.
+In the dashcam video obtained by CBS News, Dunn could be heard calling EMS before getting out of his vehicle and helping Harper get out of her car.

 "Are you the only one in the vehicle?"
 Dunn asked.